Esri/lerc/README.md

 - this Lerc package can read all (legacy) versions of Lerc, such as Lerc(1), Lerc2 v1, and the current Lerc2 v2.
-It always writes the current version Lerc2 v2.
+It always writes the latest version Lerc2 v2.

 ## How to use

+For illustration, we have put together a simple test sample.

-- build the solution in src/Lerc.
-Copy the resulting Lerc.lib to lib/.
+- build the Lerc.dll in src/Lerc.
+Copy the resulting Lerc.lib into the lib/ folder.
 - build the test app in src/LercTest.
+- copy the Lerc.dll next to LercTest.exe.
 - run it.

-- the main include file is include/Lerc.h.
-See the comments there about how to call the Lerc encode and decode functions.
+## The LERC API

+The LERC API has only 4 functions:

+- bool ComputeBufferSize(...):
+Computes the buffer size that needs to be allocated so the image can be Lerc compressed into that buffer.
+The size is accurate to the byte.
+This function is optional.
+It is faster than Encode(...).
+It can also be called to decide whether an image or image tile should be encoded by Lerc or another method.

+- bool Encode(...):
+Compresses a given image into a pre-allocated buffer.
+If that buffer is too small, the function fails and returns false.
+The function returns the number of bytes written.

+- bool GetLercInfo(...):
+Looks into a given Lerc byte blob and returns a struct with all the header info.
+From this, the image to be decoded can be allocated and constructed.
+This function is optional.
+You don't need to call it if you already know the image properties such as tile size and data type.

+- bool Decode(...):
+Uncompresses a given Lerc byte blob into a pre-allocated image.
+If the data found in the Lerc byte blob does not fit the specified image properties, the function fails and returns false.

+To better support the case that not all image pixels are valid, the BitMask class is provided.
+It permits easy and efficient checking and setting pixels to valid / invalid.

+See the sample program src/LercTest/main.cpp how the above functions and classes are called and used.
+Also see the two header files in the include/ folder and the comments in there.

-- packages such as MRF Lerc encode image data per band.
-This way they can easily access each band individually.
-Lerc allows to stack bands together into a single Lerc blob.
+One more comment about multiple bands.
+You can either store each band into its own Lerc byte blob which allows you to access / decode each band individually.
+Lerc also allows to stack bands together into one single Lerc byte blob.
 This can be useful if the bands are always used together anyway.

 ## The Main Principle of Lerc